trex-paxos/trex-paxos-jvm/README.md

 Any value `V` journaled into slot `S` by a mathematical majority of nodes will never change.
 Cloud environments typically only support point-to-point messaging.
 This means that `AcceptResponse` messages are only sent to the leader.
-As the leader is the first to learn which values are chosen is why the quote above calls the leader the “distinguished learner”.
+As the leader is the first to learn which values are chosen Lamport calls the leader the “distinguished learner”.
 The leader can send a short `fixed(S,N)` message to inform the other nodes when a value has been fixed.
 This message can piggyback at the front of the subsequent outbound `accept` message network packet.
 It is important not to do that due to lost messaging.
 A leader may learn which slots are fixed out of order.
 This implementation only issues `fixed` messages in sequential log order.